panorama-languages-support/vscode-panorama-css/README.md

 - Coloring for CS:GO and Chaos Panorama panel names, properties, psuedo-selectors, etc.
 - Code completion and validation
 - Snippets for easy gradient creation

+## JS Type Support How-to
+See https://github.com/braem/panorama-jsdoc-gen for information on how to generate javascript types for your respective game.
+This will provide autocomplete, hover, and other language features for your game's Panorama APIs and panel types.